-This program is offered online and at Woodland Park.
+This program is offered at Woodland Park.
+This program will be available online beginning in the fall 2014 quarter.

 Bachelor of Fine Arts Degree (B.F.A.)